 No. It’s not one of the requirements.
 I’ve tried submitting this before, they removed it from the pile.

 How about hotel reservation?
 Do I need to book hotels before applying?

 No. You don’t need it.
 However, make sure you have an idea which hotel you will be staying because it’s one of the required fields in the application form.
 You don’t need to reserve, but you need to know where you intend to stay.

 Should I stay in the hotel I wrote on the application form?

 No. If your application is approved, you can pretty much stay in any hotel or hostel you want.

 How long does it take to process the application?

-These are the processing times by the embassy.
-But because the agencies are now in the picture, the whole process takes much longer to give agencies time to collect, document, sort out, deliver to and pick up the passports from the embassy.
+That’s how long the embassy takes to process.
+But you must also allow agencies time to collect, document, sort out, deliver to and pick up the passports from the embassy.

 What are OECD visas?

 These are visas granted by countries that are part of the OECD (Organization for Economic Co-operation and Development).
 These are the member countries: